Minecraft Gamerules Guide - All Game Rules Explained

 Three distinct rules, added in 1.19.3, control the recovery of blocks destroyed by different explosions:

-| Rule | Initial Setting | Explosion Type |
+| Rule | Initial setting | Type of explosion |

 |---|---|---|